Donald Louis Krecklow, 93

 In 1964, they moved to Lincoln.
 Donald joined Hornady Manufacturing as the plant was forming and moved with the company to Grand Island in 1972.
 He retired in 1988.

-Those left to cherish his memory include his children, Dianne Dickinson Terry (Randy) of Grand Island, Debra (Michael) Smith of Grand Island, Dennis (Pamela) Krecklow of Grand Island, Darryl (Barbara) Krecklow of Grand Island and Donna (David) Cavanaugh of Minden; 18 grandchildren, Jenifer (Paul) Dalleska, Rachel (Dustin) Joseph, Jacob (Ellie) Dickinson, Shawn (Jessica) Smith, Sherry (D.J.)
-Wilkinson, Joseph Krecklow, Brett Demers, Matthew Demers, Katie Krecklow, Jake Krecklow, Brandon Krecklow, Shelby Jim, Tanner Krecklow, Kylee Krecklow, Aaron (Ariana) Damratowski, Nathan Damratowski (Erica Johnson), Mathew (Sadie) Damratowski and Alex (Emily) Damratowski.
-He is also survived by 27 great-grandchildren; two brothers, Leland (Lorraine) Krecklow of Grand Island and Russell (Barbara) Krecklow of Tucson, Ariz.; and numerous nieces and nephews.
+Those left to cherish his memory include his children and their spouses, Dianne Dickinson Terry and Randy Terry of Grand Island, Debra and Michael Smith of Grand Island, Dennis and Pamela Krecklow of Grand Island, Darryl and Barbara Krecklow of Grand Island and Donna and David Cavanaugh of Minden; 18 grandchildren and their spouses, Jenifer and Paul Dalleska, Rachel and Dustin Joseph, Jacob and Ellie Dickinson, Shawn and Jessica Smith, Sherry and D.J.
+Wilkinson, Joseph Krecklow, Brett Demers, Matthew Demers, Katie Krecklow, Jake Krecklow, Brandon Krecklow, Shelby Jim, Tanner Krecklow, Kylee Krecklow, Aaron and Ariana Damratowski, Nathan Damratowski and Erica Johnson, Mathew and Sadie Damratowski and Alex and Emily Damratowski.
+He is also survived by 27 great-grandchildren; two brothers and sisters-in-law, Leland and Lorraine Krecklow of Grand Island and Russell and Barbara Krecklow of Tucson, Ariz.; and numerous nieces and nephews.

 Donald was preceded in death by his wife, Dorothy; his parents; and a brother, Duane Krecklow.